nwesterhausen/valheim-discordconnector/docs/config/main.md

 ::: info "Specifying Events ≠ Enabling Messages" Adding an event to be send for a webhook does not enable Discord Connector to send that event.
 It only tells Discord Connector *where* to send the event message.

 Messages for these events have to be enabled in the toggles config file (as they were previously).
-Any of these messages which are enabled by default are notated as such in the 'Sent by Deafult' column.
+Any of these messages which are enabled by default are notated as such in the 'Enabled by Default' column.

+Take note that by default, the webhooks are set to 'ALL' which takes any messages which happen and sends them.
 :::

 | Event Code       | Corresponding Trigger                         | Enabled by Default |